-It's one of the most common cruising questions: When is the best time to cruise Alaska, Australia, the Caribbean, Canada/New England, Hawaii, Europe or the South Pacific?
+It's one of the most common cruising questions: When is the best time to cruise Australia, Alaska, the Caribbean, Canada/New England, Hawaii, Europe or the South Pacific?

 However, the best time to cruise weather-wise is usually not the cheapest time to cruise.
-The cheapest time to cruise is when most travelers don't want to go because of chillier temperatures or inopportune timing (too close to holidays, the start of school, etc.).
+The cheapest time to cruise is when most travellers don't want to go because of chillier temperatures or inopportune timing (too close to holidays, the start of school, etc.).
 But the lure of cheap fares and uncrowded ports might make you change your mind about what you consider the best time to cruise.

-As you plan your next cruise, you'll want to take into consideration the best and cheapest times to cruise and see what jibes with your vacation schedule.
+As you plan your next cruise, you'll want to take into consideration the best and cheapest times to cruise and see what works with your vacation schedule.
 Here's a when-to-cruise guide for popular destinations.

-- Alaska: June through August
+- Alaska: June - August

-- Asia: November through March
+- Asia: November - March

-- Australia: late November to March
+- Australia: Late November - March

-- Bermuda: June through August
+- Bermuda: June - August